DanMannMann/Reflekt/README.md

 As a rule a Reflekt statement reads from left to right as such:

-- Start reflekt call ->
+- Start reflekt call
-- Choose method, property or constructor ->
+- Choose method, property or constructor
-- Optionally specify runtime types by calling WithTypeArguments() with Type instances as parameters, or specify that a generic method definition should be returned by calling WithTypeArguments() with no parameters ->
+- Optionally specify runtime types by calling WithTypeArguments() with Type instances as parameters, or specify that a generic method definition should be returned by calling WithTypeArguments() with no parameters
-- Specify parameter types ->
+- Specify parameter types
-- specify exact member with lambda
+- Specify exact member with lambda
 -

 ### The lambda selectors